Giclee Printing: The Complete Guide for Artists in 2026

 Longevity & Durability

-Regular prints fade fast and lose their bright colors after a few years.
-But giclée prints use special inks and high-quality paper that keep the colors bright and clear for many years.
+Regular prints fade fast and lose their brightness within a few years.
+Giclée prints use archival pigment inks and acid-free paper or canvas that keep colors accurate and vivid for 100+ years, which is what makes them collectible rather than disposable.

 Accessibility